sg09/eksdemo/docs/basics-install-game-2048.md

 +-------------------+--------------+---------+----------+--------+
 ```

 The Ingress resource that is created as part the Game 2048 example application install will trigger the AWS Load Balancer Controller to create an ALB.
 This will take a few minutes to provision.
 You can check on the status of the ALB by using the **`eksdemo get load-balancer`** command.
-For this command, the `-c <cluster-name>` flag is optional, and if used it will filter the query to ELB’s in the same VPC as the `test` EKS cluster.
+For this command, the `-c <cluster-name>` flag is optional, and if used it will filter the query to ELB’s in the same VPC as the `blue` EKS cluster.

 ```
-» eksdemo get load-balancer -c test +-----------+--------+----------------------------------+------+-------+-----+-----+
+» eksdemo get load-balancer -c blue +-----------+--------+----------------------------------+------+-------+-----+-----+
 |    Age    | State  |               Name               | Type | Stack | AZs | SGs |
 +-----------+--------+----------------------------------+------+-------+-----+-----+